 Architect: Esmond Dorney (1958) Preston Lane Architects (2021)

-Designed by Esmond Dorney, the Tate House sits above the river’s edge with 180 degree views of the estuary and the hills and bays of the far shore.
-The immediate foreground was originally beach and boat sheds, now slightly masked by later development.
+Originally designed by Esmond Dorney, the Tate House sits above the river’s edge with 180 degree views of the estuary, along with the hills and bays of the far shore.
+The immediate foreground, originally beach and boat sheds, is now slightly masked by later development.
 The house is a continuation of the form and structural technology of the Dorney Shack (1957) and the Young (Butterfly) House of 1958.
 With immediate street frontage, this design needed to find a different solution from those two projects to ensure privacy in a developing suburban context.
 Allied to some solid panels, a slightly deeper setback allows the garden to mask the glazing.
 The form itself responds directly to the hills on the eastern horizon, offering a relaxed logic to the street view.